sphinx-doc/sphinx/doc/usage/configuration.rst

 .. confval:: tls_cacerts

    A path to a certification file of CA or a path to directory which contains the certificates.
 This also allows a dictionary mapping hostname to the path to certificate file.
+Default is the value of environment variable ``SSL_CERT_FILE``.
    The certificates are used to verify server certifications.

    .. versionadded:: 1.5

+   .. versionchanged:: 2.0
+      ``$SSL_CERT_FILE`` is used to default.

 .. confval:: today
              today_fmt